jebyrnes/kelp_gom_thermal_causal/raw_data/README.md

 -   year - Integer for year.
 -   date - Date in M/D/Y format.
--   site.number - Integer identifier for site.
-Numbers were reused between years, but do not correspond to the same sites.
+-   site - Character identifier for site.
--   region.code - Integer code of region.
-Controlled vocabulary matches the region column.
 -   region - Character identifier for name of region on the coast of Maine.
 -   exposure.code - Integer identifier for 1-5 qualitative scale of